Introduction

 The

-field value will be the postbackdata specified when sending.
+REPLYmessage comes from the phone user pressing a reply suggestion button.
+Thetextfield value will be the postback data specified when sending.
 The button text is also given. -

 The

-field value will be the postbackdata specified when sending.
+ACTIONmessage comes from the phone user pressing an action suggestion button, for displaying a url in the browser, setting up a call to a phone number, displaying coordinates on a map, etc. Thetextfield value will be the postback data specified when sending.
 The button text is also given.
 Note that Google RCS for Business does not supply the exact variety of action in the incoming message, so if that is specifically needed, it should be included in the postback message when sending. -

 The